 How Much Noise Induced Hearing Loss Compensation Will I Receive?

 The amount of compensation paid out – not just in claims for noise induced hearing loss, but in all industrial disease claims – is dependent on the circumstances and evidence available.
 Common things which might change how much you receive are factors like your level of hearing prior to working for your employer, the things your employer did to protect you, and the severity of your symptoms and the lifestyle changes they have forced.
-Any extra evidence you can give our lawyers, such as the testimonies of co-workers who have also been diagnosed with noise induced hearing loss, will often increase the chances of success in your claim.
+Any extra evidence you can give our lawyers, such as the testimonies of co-workers who have also been diagnosed with industrial deafness, will often increase the chances of success in your claim for hearing loss.

 All our industrial disease claims take into account medically-proven pain and suffering, any loss of earnings caused, and the psychological effects of being let down by someone you have trusted to look after your health.
 At Asons, we pride ourselves on transparency.
 From starting your claim to final settlement, you will be kept up to date with any changes as the case progresses.
 And, if you need anything, we’re just a phone call away.